This post may contain affiliate links. Read my full disclosure policy.

 - generous pinch salt

-- ¼ cup fresh blood orange juice (or regular orange works too)
+- 1/4 cup water or fresh blood orange juice

 - 1 blood orange- thinly sliced ( or use regular orange, see notes)

 - In a medium pot, gently heat whipping cream and milk over medium heat.
 Add 1/8-1/4 cup sugar, vanilla and salt.
 Stir often and just bring to a simmer, taking care not to boil.

 - Turn heat to low and whisk in chocolate chips, stirring until melted and smooth.
 Taste.
 Add more sugar if you prefer, and gently stir over low heat to dissolve.
 Turn the heat off.

 - In a small saucepan, warm orange juice (or plain water) just slightly.
 Sprinkle gelatin over the top, let it bloom for one minute, then stir with a fork until smooth.
 Add to the hot chocolate mixture and whisk well.
 Alternatively If using agar agar, sprinkle it while whisking, over the hot chocolate mixture directly, whisk well, and simmer for one minute.
 TIP: If you are unsure if your gelatin or agar agar are properly blended ( if it is clumped) use a blender or hand blender to blend until smooth- I always do this with agar agar.

 - Pour into 6 ramekins, cups or glasses (stemless wineglasses, or vintage cocktail glasses work well here) and refrigerate 6 hours or overnight, or up to three days (covering with plastic wrap if longer than over night).

 - Serve with a dollop of whipped cream or make the candied Blood oranges.